|

 from the Society, and the index of articles is on this

+website.
 Publications and Other Projects include "Meyk an'

 Moas", Roland Bibby’s dialect version of the classic

-of “The Mid-Northumbrian Dialect” by Thomas Moody (born in
+Dialect” by Thomas Moody (born in 1901 in Amble), a

-1901 in Amble), a beautifully handwritten glossary of the
+beautifully handwritten glossary of the mid-Northumberland

-mid-Northumberland dialect together with detailed notes and
+dialect together with detailed notes and drawings in two

-Northumberland and children’s games (£35). (limited edition
+and children’s games (£35).
+(Limited edition SOLD OUT, but

+various sizes.
 The Society is now the sole supplier of the books and

 recordings of two of our founding members, Robert Allen of